tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Include using `ModelFactory`.

+## Blocking

+Entities have the ability to block other entities.
+This is implemented by the blocking class.
+It allows different types of blocking and acts as an indication of what a entity can block and by what it is blocked.

 ## Point

 A Point represents a 3D coordinate in the current region.
 It consists of x, y and z.
 It allows different mathematical operations.